sharipov3317/Web-technology/README.md

 # Web-technology
-My all labs my web technology
+My all labs on web technology